My LDC Benefits

 - Breaking rules or withdrawing from the family

-If you suspect that your teen is experimenting with or abusing drugs:
+If you suspect or know that your teen is experimenting with or misusing drugs:

 - Talk to him or her.
 You can never intervene too early.
-Casual drug use can turn into drug abuse, dependence or addiction — and cause accidents, legal trouble and health problems.
+Casual drug use can turn into excessive use or addiction and cause accidents, legal trouble and health problems.

 - Encourage honesty.
 Speak calmly and express that you are coming from a place of concern.
-Share specific details to back up your suspicion, which will make it harder for your teen to deny what's happening.
+Share specific details to back up your suspicion.
 Verify any claims he or she makes.

 - Focus on the behavior, not the person.
 Emphasize that drug use is dangerous but that doesn't mean your teen is a bad person.